Lake Superior Missing Plane Search

 On the fourth day of the mission, the team continued the search for the NCAR plane.
 The MTU team, supported by the Smart Ships Coalition and industry partners, has now successfully surveyed over 100% of the planned area and has extended their search beyond the original survey zone.
 This extra effort is aimed at maximizing the chances of finding any remaining wreckage.

 Three vessels were active today.
-The primary vessel, the uncrewed Armada 8, conducted autonomous data collection, while the RV Solon and a third vessel supported with additional multi-beam echosounder surveys and target investigations using AUVs and ROVs.
+The primary vessel, the uncrewed Armada 8, conducted autonomous data collection, while the RV Soliton and a third vessel supported with additional multi-beam echosounder surveys and target investigations using AUVs and ROVs.
 Despite technical difficulties during live feeds, the teams remained in high spirits, working under calm weather conditions.
 While no definitive aircraft wreckage has been identified, the extra data collected could hold crucial clues as the mission progresses.

 The day concluded with the launch of an AUV to investigate potential targets, marking another step forward in the ongoing search efforts.
 The team is optimistic, continuing to leverage advanced sonar and imaging technologies to uncover evidence of the long-lost plane.